marxanweb/general/documentation/docs_user.md

 #### Including existing protected areas
 Another method of changing the status of planning units, is to include all existing protected areas in the project.
 By including protected areas in the project you are ensuring that the existing protected areas network is part of your overall reserve design.
 See [Protected Areas information](#protected-areas-information) for information on the source of the protected areas data.

 To include existing protected areas in your project, select the appropriate IUCN protected areas category from the list.
+The 'All' category includes all IUCN Categories including the category 'Not Reported'.
 For more information on IUCN categories, see [Protected Area Categories](https://www.iucn.org/theme/protected-areas/about/protected-area-categories).
 The map will update to show the protected areas within that particular IUCN category - terrestrial protected areas are shown in green and marine protected areas are shown in blue.

 <img src='images/protected_areas_01.png' title='Protected areas on the map' class='docsImage'>